 - "Vendors" lists a long list of vendors ("chain of trust", as defined in their disclaimer) the data will be shared with.
 By default they're all disabled, so this is an "opt-in" selection (a user action is required to enable them)

-- "Legitimate Interest", best joke of the year 2020, basically repeating the same purposes but this time it's an "opt-out" so you have to explicitely deny it, after the previous choice screen of vendors worked the other way around (!).
+- "Legitimate Interest", best joke of the year 2020, basically repeating the same purposes but this time it's an "opt-out" so you have to explicitly deny it, after the previous choice screen of vendors worked the other way around (!).

 After I select to object to any "legitimate interest" request (which is just weasel wording to trick users into giving consent), I want to save my preferences.